jlr2/IntroductionPaaS/openshift.md

 #####  Practice 2.- Updating and Rolling back the application
 &nbsp;&nbsp;&nbsp;  Read the documentation [Updating and rolling back the application](https://iesgn.github.io/cloudandrelated/deploying_apps_openshift.html#/4).
 The documentation shows how Openshift deploys an update and how to roll back.

+&nbsp;&nbsp;&nbsp; A summary is:
+- **Updating**: After you modify the application, you only has to choose your application (Overview) and select "Start Build".
+Openshift will deploy automatically the new version.
+In Deployments we can see all the versions of the application
+- **Rollback**:  It is so easy as to choose a previous deployment and click "Roll back".
 <br/><br/>

 #####  Practice 3.- Deploying a PHP application
 &nbsp;&nbsp;&nbsp;  Read the documentation [Deploying a PHP application](https://iesgn.github.io/cloudandrelated/deploying_apps_openshift.html#/6).
 This practice deploys a CMS (CMSPHP)